opulo-inc/docs/docs/openpnp/calibration/2-connect-to-machine/index.md

 ## Connecting to the LumenPnP

+!!!
+Note
+    Linux users may need to connect the LumenPnP to power first, then connect the USB cable from the LumenPNP to their computer.

 1. Click the green power button in the Machine Controls section of the UI to connect to your machine.
   ![Connect to the LumenPnP](images/connect-to-machine-power-button.png)

 2. The power button will turn red when OpenPnP has connected to your machine.
-If this doesn't work, check your [port and baud rate](#com-port-and-baud-rate).
+If this doesn't work, check your [port and baud rate](#serial-port-config).
   ![having successfully connected to the LumenPnP and cameras](images/connected-to-machine.png)

 3. Save your OpenPnP settings with `File > Save Configuration`.